dev-scripts/prakashbhandari.com.np/content/posts/how-to-publish-your-own-public-npm-package.md

 ## NPM Project Setup
-I assume you already have installed the NodeJS in your machine. `NPM` comes with NodeJS.he NPM program is installed on your computer when you install NodeJS
+I assume you already have installed the Node in your machine.
+If you don't have node in your machine please install form [Node.js](https://nodejs.org/en/download/).
+`NPM` comes with NodeJS, `NPM` gets installed on your machine automatically when you install Node in your machine.

-Let's create folder for the project.
+Let's create project folder for our package.

 `mkdir nepali-english-number-converter`

 `cd nepali-english-number-converter`

-Now, you are in root of the project. next step is to initiate the project.
+Now, you are in root of the project.
+Next step is to initiate the project by creating `package.json` file.

-Need to run the `npm init` which will create `package.json` file.
+`package.json` file gets automatically created  when you run `npm init` command in your project root directory.

-Let's create files as defined in below File and folder Structure
+Let's create files and folders as defined in below ***Files and Folders Structure for the project***.

-## File and Folder Structure
+## Files and Folders Structure for the project

-Our file structure should look like this attached image:
+My file and folder structure will be like below in my project.
+I will be creating all the files and folders as I move further.
 ```
 |- __tests__/
 | | english-to-nepali.test.js